A Guide To Getting Children Into Sewing

 Some sewing equipment may scare parents when thinking about handing over shears, scissors, needles and machinery to their children which is why it is important to teach them well and closely supervise them as they learn.
-There are however child-friendly equipment and sewing machines out there to make this transitional period from a common needle and thread to a sewing machine easier.
+There are however child-friendly equipment and sewing machines out there in NZ to make this transitional period from a common needle and thread to a sewing machine easier.
 Reach out to us at Sewingtime today to ask our expert opinion on which of our equipment is more suited to young hands.

 What to make?

 The world is your oyster!
 With no limit of things to make, let them choose what interests them, from stuffed toys to clothes and accessories, to cushions, curtains and the classic patchwork quilt for their bedroom.